- Indoor and Outdoor

 The floor is uneven and the entire underground system is unlit, so it is a good idea to bring a torch and wear flat shoes when you visit.
 You are also asked to stay on the paths that lead to the Grotto and the summerhouse, and not to climb the banks.
 Unfortunately, due to the nature of the Grotto, there is no access for wheelchair users.

 Open from April 1st to September 28th on Saturdays and Bank Holiday Mondays, 2 PM until 4.30 PM.

 Entrance is free but there is a suggested donation of £1

 28 to 34 Scotts Road, Ware, Hertfordshire, SG12 9JQ, England

 Scotts Grotto has not told us about their parking.

 No, there are no baby changing facilities.

 Yes, there is an onsite restaurant and snacks are available.

-Scotts Grotto has not told us if they are fully wheelchair friendly.
+No, Scotts Grotto is not wheelchair friendly.

 Scotts Grotto has not told us if they are dog friendly.